Kasimkota railway station

-Kasimkota railway station (station code:KSK) is an Indian Railways station near Anakapalle, a neighbourhood of Visakhapatnam in Andhra Pradesh.
+Kasimkota railway station (station code:KSK) is an Indian Railways station near Anakapalle, a neighbourhood of Anakapalli district in Andhra Pradesh.
 It lies on the Vijayawada–Chennai section and is administered under Vijayawada railway division of South Central Railway zone.

 History

 Between 1893 and 1896, 1288 km of the East Coast State Railway, between Vijayawada and was opened for traffic.
 The southern part of the East Coast State Railway (from Waltair to Vijayawada) was taken over by Madras Railway in 1901.

 Classification

 Kasimkota railway station is a D–category station of Vijayawada division.